mrocklin/thesis/search-direct.md

 *   They are *strongly normalizing*:  The graph has no cycles.
 There is always a sense of constant progression to a final result.
 As a result the object of study is a directed acyclic graph (DAG).
 *   They are not *confluent* in general:  There are potentially multiple valid outcomes; the DAG may have multiple leaves.
 The choice of final outcome depends on which path the system takes at intermediate stages.

 Due to these two properties we can consider the set of all possible intermediate and final states as a directed acyclic graph (DAG) with a single input.
 Operationally this DAG can grow to be prohibitively large.
-In this section we discuss ways to traverse this DAG to quickly find high quality nodes/computations.
+In this section we discuss ways to traverse this DAG to find high quality nodes/computations quickly.

 For simplicity this section will consider the simpler problem of searching a tree (without duplicates.)
 The full DAG search problem can be recovered through use of dynamic programming.